 The College of Social Work has an exceptional faculty, recognized for their work in the fields of child welfare, gerontology, marriage and family supports, juvenile justice and corrections, disabilities, immigrants and refugees, women/gender roles, health, mental health, and substance abuse.

 We have two curriculum delivery strategies (onsite and distance) with the same program requirements, standards of rigor, and expectations for students.
 Our flexible coursework options enable students to maintain their roles in the community.
 Both full-time and part-time students are admitted each fall semester to our regular campus program, in existence since 1972.
-Our summer-intensive Technology-Enhanced Doctorate (TED) began in 2000, with a new cohort admitted every four to five years.

 The College of Social Work and the Center for Public Policy and Administration have established a dual degree program that offers the PhD in Social Work and the Master of Public Administration (MPA) degrees.
 The purpose of this partnership is to prepare students in a unique interdisciplinary fashion to assume leadership roles in nonprofit organizations or institutions of government concerned with the social welfare of the public.
 Applicants must follow admission requirements and be accepted by both programs.